-More generally, it seems clear to us that some goods are only attainable through the particular activity, some are attainable through the activity but also some others (they are internal to success at a practice, but not unique to it), and some are completely arbitrary in their relation to a practice-a rule imposed from without rather than a connection that is built in.
+More generally, it seems clear to us that some goods are only attainable through the particular activity, some are attainable through the activity but also through some other activities (they are internal to success at a practice, but not unique to it), and some are completely arbitrary in their relation to a practice - a rule imposed from without rather than a connection that is built in.

-8.4 Why and When Internal Motives Are Better Than Instrumental Motives
+Why and When Internal Motives Are Better Than Instrumental Motives

-There is a widely held belief-almost a presumption-that internal motives will produce better performance than instrumental motives.
+There is a widely held belief - almost a presumption - that internal motives will produce better performance than instrumental motives.
 How could this not be true?
 Internal motives drive people to achieve excellence in the activity.
 Instrumental motives will only yield this result if the instrumental outcomes depend on excellence.
-If a teacher is working principally for salary, benefits and time off, she will only be an excellent teacher if these aspects of her job depend on it.
+If a teacher is working principally for salary, benefits, and time off, she will only be an excellent teacher if these aspects of her job depend on it.

 We think this view is true in general, but not universally.
 We think that for certain kinds of work, instrumental motives may be just as powerful as internal ones.
 If the work involves relatively simple, routinized tasks, in which performance is easily assessed, instrumental motives will probably do the job (see Cerasoli et al., 2014).
-In Adam Smith's (1776) famous pin factory, the example with which he celebrates the productive efficiency that accompanies the division of labor, work is structured in exactly this way.
-The tasks are simple, repeated over and over, easily monitored, and with little training required.
+Smith's (1776, 1937) famous pin factory, the example with which he celebrates the productive efficiency that accompanies the division of labor, features work structured in exactly this way.
+The tasks are simple, repeated over and over, easily monitored, with little training required.
 One might say that the division of labor was invented with an eye toward economizing on the need for employees who had a telos.
-For complex jobs that required flexibility and discretion, internal motives might be needed, or at least be very helpful.
+For complex jobs that require flexibility and discretion, internal motives might be needed, or at least be very helpful.
 Deskilling the task also decreases the need for workers with such motives.
 And it has the added benefit of putting control of the work in the hands of the manager, who organizes the instrumental incentives, instead of in the hands of the worker, who may or may not have the needed internal motives (Marglin, 1976).

-We think Aristotle would be less impressed with the pin factory than Smith was.
+We think Aristotle (and MacIntyre) would be less impressed with the pin factory than Smith was.
 For Aristotle, excellence required doing the right thing, at the right time, in the right way, for the right reasons.
 Nussbaum (1990) calls this "the priority of the particular."
 Can all this "rightness" be measured and quantified in a way that enables one to reward good performance with instrumental incentives?
-If the work is simple, we think the answer is probably yes.
-If the work is complex, then no. Under complex conditions that require flexibility, internal motives will almost always lead to better performance than instrumental ones.
-Someone motivated to be excellent will be sensitive to feedback during execution of the task and continue to monitor and improve performance (see Deci & Ryan, 2014, for a review suggesting that feedback of this sort can boost intrinsic motivation).
-Instrumental incentives can't match this exquisitely detailed feedback loop between performance and outcomes.
-Someone motivated to be excellent will be responsive to unexpected obstacles and opportunities in a way that instrumental incentives can't match.
-And even in the simplest work, unexpected obstacles, challenges, and opportunities to act with excellence abound.
-One of us (A.W.) has shown that even in situations that require relatively simple and welldefined work (as in the case of hospital janitors) those employees who seem guided by the telos of hospital work grasp opportunities to step outside their well-defined occupational role to do what is needed, or would be helpful, in unforeseen circumstances.
-Employees who work with this telos in mind end up sounding a lot like someone striving to become excellent in a practice and develop complex systems for discerning what kind of response is needed, and when (see Schwartz, 2015).
+Given the complexity of most work, and the improvisation and unrewarded effort it requires, we doubt it.
+Even in the simplest work, unexpected obstacles, challenges, and opportunities to act with excellence abound.
+One of us (A. W.) has shown that even in situations requiring relatively simple and well-defined work (as in the case of hospital janitors), those employees who seem guided by the telos of hospital work grasp opportunities to step outside their well-defined occupational roles to do what is needed, or would be helpful, in unforeseen circumstances (Wrzesniewski & Dutton, 2001).
+Employees who work with this telos in mind end up sounding a lot like someone striving to become excellent in a practice, and they develop complex systems for discerning what kind of response is needed, and when (see Schwartz, 2015; Schwartz & Sharpe, 2011).